information

 3. c.
 Continuing care retirement communities, as defined in ORS 101.020; or

 10. 10.
-Mass Shelters.
+Mass shelters.

-2. B. Until June 30, 2018, no tax shall be imposed under this Chapter 6.08 on accessory dwelling units as defined by PCC 33.910.
+2. B. Until June 30, 2018, no tax will be imposed under this Chapter 6.08 on accessory dwelling units as defined by Section 33.910 of this Code.

 3. C. The Portland Housing Bureau may require any person seeking an exemption to demonstrate that the person is eligible for an exemption and to establish all necessary facts to support the exemption.